Timing and frequency of chemotherapy sessions

 - An IV needle and tube (catheter) in your hand or wrist.

-- A catheter port implanted in your chest prior to beginning chemotherapy.
+- A catheter port implanted in your chest before beginning chemotherapy.
 This port stays in place for the duration of your chemotherapy treatment and eliminates the need to find a suitable vein at each treatment session.

 A typical chemotherapy session

-Not all chemotherapy sessions are alike, but a typical session might follow this order:
+Not all chemotherapy sessions are alike, but a session might follow this order:

 - You meet with the health care provider who's administering your chemotherapy.